munificent/craftinginterpreters/book/representing-code.md

 For brevity's sake, I jammed the descriptions of the expression types into strings.
 Each is the name of the class followed by `:` and the list of fields, separated by commas.
-Each field has a type and name.
+Each field has a type and a name.

 The first thing `defineAst()` needs to do is output the base Expr class.